jariarkko/arch-model-t/draft-arkko-iab-data-minimization-principle.md

 minimum set of parties, minimum information, and consent.

 Thomson {{I-D.thomson-tmi}} discusses the role intermediaries in the Internet architecture, at different layers of the stack.
-A router is an intermediary, some parts of DNS infrastructure can be intermediaries, messaging gateways are intermediaries.
-Thomson discusses when intermediaries are an appropriate tool, and presents a number of principles relating to the use of intermediaries, e.g., deliberate selection of protocol participants or limiting the capabilities or information exposure related to the intermediaries.
+For instance, a router is an intermediary, some parts of DNS infrastructure can be intermediaries, messaging gateways are intermediaries.
+Thomson discusses when intermediaries are or are not an appropriate tool, and presents a number of principles relating to the use of intermediaries, e.g., deliberate selection of protocol participants or limiting the capabilities or information exposure related to the intermediaries.